ndejay/babak/README.md

 ## Requirements

 The only dependency for babak is perl5.
 It is however highly recommended to use babak in combination with `crontab`.
+It is also assumed that you have properly set up SSH keys between your computers and the hosts.
 More details can be found below.

 ## Installation